YoRyan/autotable/README.md

 *Default: 120 seconds before*

-Set the spawn times for these trips relative to their arrival times at their first on-route stops.
+Set trip spawn times relative to their arrival times at their first on-route stops.

-Negative values push the time back, while positive values move it forward (thus spawning a "late" train).
+Negative values push the start time back, while positive values move it forward (thus spawning a "late" train).

 You will want to adjust this based on the distance between the path's start